 News and Special Events

-We're shortly hoping to start a monthly Kirk Club at Moss Park Home.
-A group from the congregation will meet residents to share chat, some familiar hymns and a Bible story.
-The first will be on Tuesday 8th May at 2.00p.m. and after that they are scheduled for the first Tuesday afternoon of each month.
+We're now running a monthly Kirk Club at Moss Park Home.
+A group from the congregation meet residents to share chat, some familiar hymns and a Bible story.
+These take place on the first Tuesday afternoon of each month at 2.00p.m.
 Speak to Richard Baxter if you are interested in being part of this group.

-Instead of the Saturday soup lunches which have taken place in the summer in previous years, we are now going to have a monthly soup lunch after church once a month.
-The first will be on Sunday 4th February.
-We will simply serve a choice of two soups with some crusty bread.
+Instead of the Saturday soup lunches which have taken place in the summer in previous years, we now going have a monthly soup lunch after church on the first Sunday of each month.
+We simply serve a choice of two soups with some crusty bread.
 There is no charge - just make what you think is an appropriate donation.
-It will continue on the first Sunday of each month (apart from April, which is Easter Sunday).
+We have asked that no-one should volunteer to help with this more than twice a year (so the workload is spread.)
+If you'd like to volunteer there's a sheet in the kitchen for this purpose.

 On Sunday 21st January we welcomed seven new elders to our kirk session and we look forward to their role in our congregational life.